 Government-funded facilities are generally no-cost whilst private facilities range from $2600 to $20,000 per week.
 Some private facilities can be partially funded by Veteran’s Affairs, your superannuation fund, private health fund, NDIS, employer or your company structure if you’re self-employed.

-For more information on Palladium Private’s holistic BioPsychoSocial program or fees, please call and speak to one of our Admissions Team consultants on the number above, or fill out this Contact Form online and they will phone you back to answer any questions you may have.
+For more information on Palladium Private’s holistic BioPsychoSocial program or fees, please call and speak to one of our Intake Team consultants on the number above, or fill out this Contact Form online and they will phone you back to answer any questions you may have.